General Writing Task 1: Model answer for a letter to a friend about work issues.

 - Explain what happened to you in the past.

 - Suggest possible solutions to the problem.

-Word count is high in the model answer at 191 words, it doesn’t have to be this long.
+Word count is high in the model answer at 191 words but it doesn’t have to be this long.
 Aim for around 160 to 190 words in task 1 for a fully developed answer.
-You do not get a higher band score for a really long answer, and it could be counterproductive as you will probably make more mistakes.
+You do not get a higher band score for a really long answer and it could be counterproductive as you will probably make more mistakes.

 Any Questions? leave a comment below.